anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Number of deaths in largest cities of Finland

 It looks like the most deaths occur in Helsinki and Oulu.
-Helsinki doesn't come as a surprise since it's the capital of Finland and has the most population.
-Oulu on the otherhand is only the 4th most populated city and still it has roughly about 45% difference compared to other cities.
+Helsinki doesn’t come as a surprise since it’s the capital of Finland and has the most population.
+Oulu, on the other hand, is only the 4th most populated city and still, it has roughly about 45% difference compared to other cities.

 ``` r
 # Number of deaths by largest cities in Finland